BedStory Mattress Review (2025)

 While Canadians can browse the BedStory website, purchases must be made through third-party retail affiliates like Amazon and eBay.
 The mattress for this review was purchased from Amazon.
 You’ll need an Amazon account to purchase a mattress, but not an Amazon Prime subscription.
 Free shipping is provided to most Canadian locations.
 However, shoppers in remote destinations may be subject to an additional shipping fee.

-BedStory mattresses should arrive at your door in 2–7 business days.
-The mattress we purchased arrived in 5 days and came from Calgary, although the shipping label said the box originated in Cambodia, where BedStory manufactures its mattresses.
+Your BedStory mattress should arrive at your door in 2–7 business days.
 The mattress we received was packed 4 months before it was ordered, which can greatly affect a mattress’s comfort, performance, and longevity.
-The BedStory website even agrees.
-This is one reason for the mattress’s low overall rating.
+This is one reason for the mattress’s lower-than-average overall rating.
+BedStory arrived wrapped in plastic and rolled up inside a cardboard box.

 Read Juno Review